LLM, SJD, and Exchange A to Z at the U

 Open All Tabs

-• F-1 VISA/I-20 MINIMUM SEMESTER CREDIT REQUIREMENTS; LIMITATION ON ONLINE COURSE WORK
+• F-1 VISA/I-20 MINIMUM SEMESTER CREDIT REQUIREMENTS and LIMITATION ON ONLINE COURSE WORK

 International students on an F-1 visa/I-20 must be enrolled full-time, which is at least 11 credits per semester.
 If you are an international student and anticipate being enrolled in fewer than 11 credits next semester, please make an appointment with your academic and ISSS advisors to discuss.
 Moreover, international students on an F-1 visa may only register for up to one online course (of no more than 3 credits) each semester to fulfill the minimum course load.
 Registering for more than one online course (3 credits) per semester to fulfill the minimum course load will place international students out of status with Immigration.
 If you have questions regarding this requirement, please speak to your ISSS advisor.
 Bar qualification requirements regarding online courses may differ from visa requirements.
 For more information. please click here.